Venachain/Venachain-docs/source/documents/5_实用工具/部署工具venachainctl.md

     --desc                       the specified node desc
     --ip                         the specified node ip
-                                 If the node specified by nodeid is local, then you do not need to specify this option --rpc_port, -rpc             the specified node rpc_port
+                                 If the node specified by nodeid is local, then you do not need to specify this option (default: 127.0.0.1) --rpc_port, -rpc             the specified node rpc_port
-                                 If the node specified by nodeid is local, then you do not need to specify this option --p2p_port, -p2p             the specified node p2p_port
+                                 If the node specified by nodeid is local, then you do not need to specify this option (default: 6791) --p2p_port, -p2p             the specified node p2p_port
-                                 If the node specified by nodeid is local, then you do not need to specify this option --pubkey                     the specified node pubkey
+                                 If the node specified by nodeid is local, then you do not need to specify this option (default: 16791) --pubkey                     the specified node pubkey
-                                 If the node specified by nodeid is local, then you do not need to specify this option --type                       select specified node type in "2" & "3" "2" is observer, "3" is lightnode (default: 2) --help, -h                   show help
+                                 If the node specified by nodeid is local, then you do not need to specify this option (default: ${NODE_DIR}/node.pubkey) --type                       select specified node type in "2" & "3" "2" is observer, "3" is lightnode (default: 2) --help, -h                   show help